lanzhiwang/PacktPublishing-Mastering-Transformers/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png" alt="https://www.packtpub.com/" border="5" /></a>

+## Table of Contents

+1. From Bag-of-Words to the Transformers
+2. A Hands-On Introduction to the Subject
+3. Autoencoding Language Models
+4. Autoregressive and Other Language Models
+5. Fine-Tuning Language Models for Text Classification
+6. Fine-Tuning Language Models for Token Classification
+7. Text Representation
+8. Working with Efficient Transformers
+9. Cross-Lingual and Multilingual Language Modeling
+10. Serving Transformer Models
+11. Attention Visualization and Experiment Tracking

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter03.